G4bleb/scheduled-discord-soundbot/README.md

 npm run dev
 ```

-Parts of code copied from https://github.com/markokajzer/discord-soundbot -- great bot, use it instead of this crappy one
+Parts of code copied from https://github.com/markokajzer/discord-soundbot -- great bot, check it out (it's probably the one you are looking for)

 TODO: